inamabbas/MDChat/README.md

 It's a simple chat app.
 The app has a login controller where user can input their username and login to chat.

 After user enter his/her user name the app will connect to a web socket and present chat view.
-The chatview has option of connect/disconnec writing messages and logout.
-All the messages are presented in list view (UITableView).
+The chatview has an option to connect/disconnec, write messages and logout.
+All the messages are presented in a list view (UITableView).

 **Installation Requirements**